dweichert/Ddate/README.md

         $ddate = new Ddate();
         $date = $ddate->ddate();

-        // for mor formatting options and setting custom dates see below }
+        // for more formatting options and setting custom dates see below }
 }
 ```